Nivethagithub/Azure-zero-to-hero/Day-04/02-vm-types.md

 **Example: Standard_F2s_v2**

-- **Description:** Compute optimized VMs are designed for compute-intensive workloads that require high CPU power.
+- **Description:** Compute optimized VMs are designed for **compute-intensive workloads that require high CPU power**.
 They provide a high CPU-to-memory ratio, making them suitable for data analytics and computational tasks.

 - **Use Case:** Batch processing, gaming applications, and other CPU-intensive workloads.